mdevilliers/erlang-mesos/readme.md

 Best Practice
 -------------

-erlang-mesos is a new library interfacing over a nif to a rapidly changing library so for the love of all things holy run please in another erlang node....maybe on mesos!
+erlang-mesos is a new library interfacing over a nif to a rapidly changing library so at least initally I would reccomend running it in another erlang node.

 Help
 -----